ucb-stat133/stat133-fall-2017/hws/up02-vector-basics.md

 -   Add transitions to your narrative that help tie your observations.
 -   Use lots of inline code!
 Especially when writing paragraphs describing data and related values.
 Try not to hard-code values---this breaks computational reproducibility.
 -   Keep practicing with Markdown syntax: use bullet/itemized lists, embed bullets within lists, italics, bold, links, headings of different levels, pre-format (i.e. code), horizontal rules, etc.
--   Keep getting familiar with git and github.
-Commit early and often.
--   Above all, avoid waiting till your work is almost done to commit and push to your github repository.

 If this (and future) assignment looks more like an English (writing) assignment, you are right.
 We want to remind you that *Computing with Data* (CwD) is not just about computations, solving problems, and obtaining results.
 CwD also involves making sense of the computed results.
 Whether you work as a consultant, scientist, analyst, journalist, programmer, etc, you will have to explain your findings, report your work, and communicate it to several audiences.